phuctv95/try-it/dotnet/TryConsole/TryConsole/note.md

 Environment variables:
 - Apply to all .NET Core apps.
 - Set environment variables from the Windows Control Panel, or by command line, or by calling `Environment.SetEnvironmentVariable(String, String)`.

+## .NET Standard

+.NET Standard is a specification that represents a set of APIs that all .NET platforms have to implement.
+This unifies the .NET platforms and prevents future fragmentation.

+.NET Core is a concrete .NET platform and implements the .NET Standard.

+## ASP.NET Core

+Middleware is software that's assembled into an app pipeline to handle requests and responses.
+Each component:
+- Chooses whether to pass the request to the next component in the pipeline.
+- Can perform work before and after the next component in the pipeline.

+The `Startup` class configures services and the app's request pipeline.